Lumorti/thehivemind/README.md

 ### Why is it called the "hive mind"?

 When we look at a person, we don't see a collection of cells all working together, we see their combined efforts in the form of a single object.
 Humanity can also be seen as one entity, and we are to humanity as your cells are to you, a swarming mass of individual things which add up to something greater.
-Imagine being able to speak to humanity as a collective, as though asking questions to the "average" of every mind.
+If enough people edit this reguarly, then it will become a kind of "average" of people's responses to questions.